silphid/silphid.unity/README.md

 }
 ```

 Because it inherits from `SceneInstaller<AppInstaller>`, it will look for an `AppInstaller` in some other scene  and use it as parent.
-It will there inherits all the bindings defined in `AppInstaller` and override the `IFoo` binding to `Foo2` (instead of `Foo`), but only for that scene.
+It will therefore inherit all the bindings defined in `AppInstaller` and override the `IFoo` binding to `Foo2` (instead of `Foo`), but only for that scene.
 Finally, it will inject all game objects in the current scene and call the `OnReady()` method.

 ### Binding